 This post contains affiliate links, FYI.

-This week is National Poison Prevention Week.
+I am not a doctor, or a scientist.
+The views in this post are from my own personal research.
 For the health of yourself and your family, I want to encourage you to always check labels on any personal care products, as well as your food.

 An unnatural beginning.